gurmindersingh12/Apply-for-NDSU-CCAST/index.md

    * * *

-   `You will receive an email from CCAST that "We received your request ..."`
+   `After you click on -->, You will receive an email from CCAST that "We received your request ..."`

    ![Confirmation Email](assets/3-Confirmation-email.png)